Frequently Asked Questions

 Q: Do I need to do anything special for multiplayer?

-Just implement your interaction logic in OnInteract as usual.
+Just implement your interaction logic in OnInteract and OnInteract_Multicast.

 Q: Can clients cheat?